POCProtools/Protools-Flowable/README.md

 # Protools POC - Flowable Engine 🦊
 [Demo Link 😉](https://protools.dev.insee.io/)

 This POC was build to test the Flowable Engine.
-It serves as a demonstration support as part of my final year internship.
+It only serves as a demonstration support.

-Currently testing advanced features for l'Enquête Famille
+Current WIP & experimentations can be found on the protools-wip branch.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)